bbrady15/poseidonseye/README.md

 # Poseidon's Eye
-Ship Detection and Recognition Utilizing Web Camera Streams Roboflow Custom Data Set: https://app.roboflow.com/ds/5qoAPGIHWQ?key=JRywu8UTxX
+* Ship Detection and Recognition Utilizing Web Camera Streams
+* Roboflow Custom Data Set (will download as zip): https://app.roboflow.com/ds/5qoAPGIHWQ?key=JRywu8UTxX

 # Objectives
 The objective of this project where to: